 - Recipient of the Ralph Waldo Rice Prize for best senior portfolio submitted to the English Department in consideration for honors

-- Integral part of team that obtained a favorable judgment for a media company in a breach of contract action against the manufacturer of toys and entertainment products.
+- Served as an integral part of a legal team that obtained a favorable judgment for a media company in a breach of contract action that was filed against the manufacturer of toys and entertainment products.

-- Lead associate on a team that obtained a favorable settlement for a real-estate developer in a construction defect dispute against the general contractor of a retail development.
+- Served as the lead associate on a team that obtained a favorable settlement for a real-estate developer in a construction defect dispute against the general contractor of a retail development project.

-- Integral part of team that successfully settled a trademark dispute brought by a major energy drink manufacturer against a competing manufacturer.
+- Served as an integral part of a team that successfully settled a trademark dispute that had been brought by a major energy drink manufacturer against a competing manufacturer.

 First Amendment Litigation

-- Lead associate on a team that obtained a favorable settlement for a California-based artist in a First Amendment case against the County of San Bernardino.
+- Served as the lead associate on a team that obtained a favorable settlement for a California-based artist in a First Amendment case that was filed against the County of San Bernardino.

 - Jenner & Block, LLP, 2013–2015